 Educate Employees on Benefits for Open Enrollment

-Employees need clear guidance to understand their benefits and choose the best options.
-Without proper education, they may not fully recognize or appreciate the value of their employer-sponsored benefits package.
+Employees need clear, easily accessible guidance to choose the best benefits options.
+Without proper education, they may not fully recognize or appreciate the value of their employer-sponsored benefits package, leading to underutilized offerings and confusion during open enrollment.

 How you might currently be doing this